How a Lego franchise automated candidate qualification with Tallyfy

 How do candidates experience the process now?

-When someone fills out a form on our website saying they want to learn about opening a store, they get a custom introductory email explaining what our process looks like.
-We tell them there is something called Tallyfy - we call it their process dashboard - and explain how it works.
+When someone fills out a form on our website saying they want to learn about opening a store, they get a custom introductory email that explains what our process looks like.
+We tell them there’s something called Tallyfy - we call it their process dashboard - and explain how it works.

 They get assigned one item to begin: a welcome step.
-They click the link, Tallyfy opens, and it auto-opens that first task saying “welcome, here is how this works, click complete to move to the next step.”
-They practice the flow before getting real tasks like scheduling meetings or filling out questionnaires.
+They click the link, Tallyfy opens, and it auto-opens that first task saying “welcome, here’s how this works, click complete to move to the next step.”
+It’s a practice run before real tasks come in - meetings to schedule, questionnaires to fill out.

 People really like how structured and straightforward it is.
 They kind of know what to expect.